-The McKendree University Teacher Education Program prepares you for a career in teaching and is approved as an Illinois education preparation program in the State of Illinois.
+The McKendree University Teacher Education Program prepares you for a career in teaching and is approved as an education preparation program in the state of Illinois.
 Following program completion, you will be entitled by McKendree to apply for a Professional Educator License (PEL) through the Illinois State Board of Education (ISBE).
 ISBE requirements for licensure are as follows:

-- 1. A passing score on an ISBE-approved test of basic skills-the Test of Academic Proficiency (TAP 400), ACT, or SAT. - 2.
-A passing score on the applicable content-area test(s) prior to student teaching.
+- 1. A passing score on an Illinois State Board of Education-approved test of basic skills: Test of Academic Proficiency (TAP 400), ACT Plus Writing, or SAT (critical reading and mathematics). - 2.
+A passing score on the applicable content-area test(s) prior to Student Teaching.
 Content tests are valid for 10 years. - 3.
-A passing score on the Teaching Professional Assessment (edTPA) for program completion. - 4.
-Completion of an approved Illinois educator preparation program for the type of endorsement sought that includes coursework addressing: - ☐ Cross-categorical special education methods - □ Methods of reading and reading in the content area
+A passing score on the Teacher Performance Assessment (edTPA) for program completion. edTPA scores are valid for 10 years. - 4.
+Completion of an approved Illinois educator preparation program for the type of endorsement sought that includes coursework addressing: - Cross-categorical special education methods - □ Methods of reading and reading in the content area